Stacie-Marie Laughton: Bomb threat, return to politics and second resignation

-Legal issues

-Bomb threat

 Laughton turned herself in to police on March 12, 2015, after a warrant for her arrest was issued stemming from a bomb threat phoned in to Southern New Hampshire Medical Center on February 27.
 She was initially charged with making a false report of explosives.
 A judge reduced the charge to a misdemeanor and sentenced her to a six-month suspended jail term.

-Stalking and illegal texts
+In 2019, Laughton paid $2,000 in restitution to be cleared to run for public office again and formed an exploratory committee in hopes of returning to city government.
+She ran for and won her former selectwoman seat in Nashua that year.
+In 2020, she once again ran for the New Hampshire House of Representatives, ultimately winning the seat.
+She was re-elected in 2022.

 On November 12, 2022, Laughton was arrested and held in jail on a single stalking charge of violating a court order, prohibiting her from posting on Facebook about a woman.
-She is facing up to nine months in jail due to her suspended sentence for texting 911 during non-emergencies.
+She faced up to nine months in jail due to her suspended sentence for texting 911 during non-emergencies.
+Amid the charges, Laughton resigned from the House on December 22.

-Child sex abuse images
+Child sex abuse images conviction

 On June 22, 2023, Laughton was arrested and held in jail on preventive detention pending arraignment to four counts of distribution of child sex abuse images.
 On July 17, she was further charged with aiding and abetting in the sexual exploitation of children.
-In November of 2025, Laughton pled guilty to the charges.
+On November 3, 2025, Laughton pleaded guilty to three counts of sexual exploitation of children and was scheduled to be sentenced on February 12, 2026.
+On June 18, 2026, following a delay in sentencing, she was sentenced to 33 years in prison for the three counts.